WPCD-Workflows/documentation/source/introduction.rst

    portal for the EU-IM, i.e. it hosts the EU-IM web pages and projects under Gforge.

-Integrated Simulation Editor (ISE)
-   The Integrated Simulation Editor ISE allows you to visualize and edit data from an EU-IM database entry.
-It also allows running a Kepler workflow based on the opened data entry.

 Universal Access Layer (UAL)
    The UAL (Universal Access Layer) is a multi-language library that allows exchanging Consistent Physical Objects (CPOs) between various modules, and to write to an EU-IM database.

 actor
+   Modular element within a Kepler scientific workflow.
 Actors take execution instructions from a director.
 In other words, actors specify what processing occurs while the director specifies when it occurs.
-In the EU-IM, actors are usually modules which contain physics codes like EQUAL or HELENA.
+In the EU-IM Kepler workflows, most actors are modules which contain physics codes.

 calibration
    The process of adjusting numerical or physical modelling parameters